 WordPress is a wonderful platform to work with.
-Since its inception with just a few lines of code in 2003, it has gone on to be used on over 25% of all websites to date.
+Since its inception with just a few lines of code in 2003, it has gone on to be used on over 42% of the worlds websites.
 From simple blogs to fortune 500 companies, WordPress is the go-to CMS of choice for thousands of people.

 Helping support the software we’ve grown to love, are hundreds of bloggers who’ve contributed to growing the WordPress community.
 Their in-depth knowledge, experience, passion and resourcefulness inspire readers every day to try out and learn to use WordPress for themselves.

 Our Favorite WordPress Blogs We Think You Should Follow

 We want to celebrate these websites’ awesomeness by sharing some of the WordPress blogs we check out on a regular basis.

 So in no particular order, let’s take a look at who we’re feeling the love for right now.

 With a tagline of “Beginner’s Guide For WordPress”, WPBeginner is a great resource for people still finding their feet.
 Founded by Syed Balkhi back in 2009 it’s gone on to be hugely popular.
 Providing quality tips, hacks and tutorials its main goal is to help beginner WordPress users to improve their websites.

 2. WP Mayor